skris56uic/cs580_final_project/Solution_4/Report.md

 *(Note: Exact execution times vary by run, but are generally very fast for this small dataset size.)*

 ### Do they return the same results?
-**Yes.** The result sets are identical.
-Both algorithms correctly compute the natural join of the three relations.
+**Yes, they return the same results.** The result sets are identical.
+We verified this by sorting both result sets and comparing them, confirming that both algorithms correctly compute the natural join of the three relations.

 ### Running Time Analysis
 For this specific small dataset ($N=100$), the **Sequential Join** was slightly faster.